edper/getting-cleaning-data-final-project/README.md

 ## Getting and Cleaning Data - Coursera - Final Project
 ### README file

-The goal of this README file is to guide you on how the requirements, for the Getting and Cleaning Data course Final Project by Johns Hopkins Univeristy under Cousera was faithfully fulfilled by this author as will be shown momentarily.
+The goal of this README file is to guide you not only how to run successfully the **run_analysis.R** file but also on how the requirements, for the Getting and Cleaning Data course Final Project by Johns Hopkins Univeristy under Cousera was successfully fulfilled (using the aforementioned R script) by this author as will be shown momentarily.

 Below is the requirements goal for this project.